studerus/pepper-android-realtime-chat/README.md

 User: "Move forward 2 meters"
 Robot: "Something is blocking my path.
 Let me see what it is..."
 # AI automatically: look_at_position → analyze_vision → return gaze
 Robot: "I can see a chair blocking my path.
-Should I try moving around it?"
+Could you remove it?"
 ```

 **Key Features:**